Dynamic Event-Triggered Consensus of Multi-agent Systems on Matrix-weighted Networks: Leaderless Matrix-weighted Networks

 with $\chi_{i}(0)>0$, $\beta_{i}>0$ and $\delta_{i}\in[0,1]$.

-\begin{rem} Note that the triggering condition \eqref{eq:event-triggered-time} is totally distributed, it just relates to the largest eigenvalues of the absolute value of matrix weights between the agent and its neighbors, it does not depend on any overall information of the system.
-Also, it can be seen that only neighbors' states at triggering instants are required which reduces the communication burden effectively. \end{rem} Before we proceed to present the main result in this part, one assumption will be presented first.
+\begin{rem} Note that the triggering condition \eqref{eq:event-triggered-time} is totally distributed, it just relates to the maximal eigenvalues of the absolute value of matrix weights between the agent and its neighbors, it does not depend on any overall information of the system.
+Also, it can be seen that only neighbors' states at triggering instants are required which reduces the communication burden effectively. \end{rem} Before we proceed to present the main results in this part, the following assumption will be employed.